expectedparrot/edsl/docs/agents.rst

 -----------
 Agents can be created collectively and administered a survey together.
 This is useful for comparing responses across agents.
-The following example creates a list of agents with each combination of listed trait dimensions:
+Here we create a list of agents with each combination of listed trait dimensions:

 .. code-block:: python

     ages = [10, 20, 30, 40, 50]
     locations = ["New York", "California", "Texas", "Florida", "Washington"] agents = [Agent(traits = {"age": age, "location": location}) for age, location in zip(ages, locations)]

 Dynamic traits function
 -----------------------